 Other recent work and education

-- As part of an internship with IIED, I contributed to the preparation of a new environment and climate change strategy for IFAD (International Fund for Agricultural Development)
+- With IIED I contributed to the preparation of a new environment and climate change strategy for IFAD (International Fund for Agricultural Development)

 - MSc Environmental Monitoring, Modelling and Management at King’s College London